FI:PA193 Seminar on secure coding - Course Information

 - At the end of this course the student will understand what the typical security issues related to secure coding are.
-The student will also be able to design applications and write programs in C/C++ and Java in a more secure way.
+The student will also be able to design applications and write programs in C/C++, Java and other languages in a more secure way.

 - Learning outcomes